 David Hirsch: Yeah.
 Well, it’s remarkable when I stop and think about it, he’s intellectually very high functioning.

 Yep.
 But he has this.
 Difficulty in expressing himself verbally and this keyboard and the facility medication seems to be, you know, one of the avenues, one of the more successful avenues for him to express himself.
 So he’s more well understood.

 Bradley Shavit Artson: So, you know, and I, I’m sure he’s not the only person who’s very, motorically challenged and very smart.

 Right.
 And I think that’s true, not just for special needs people.
-I think there are all kinds of people who have different clinical conditions where they’re kind of in a, what looks like a cocoon.
-Um, and I believe all people have the right to communicate, which means our job has to be, to figure out how to be able to gain access to their intention and their.
+I think there are all kinds of people who have different clinical conditions where they’re kind of in a what looks like a cocoon.
+Um, and I believe all people have the right to communicate, which means our job has to be, to figure out how to be able to gain access to their intention and their content.

 Concept.
 Yeah, I had had in Jacob’s case and a lot of people, FC is a great way to do it.
 It’s not the only way.
 And there are times I wouldn’t use it, but, but for a lot of things, it’s really been a lifesaver.

 David Hirsch: It sounds like it.
-So you’ve talked about some of the challenges that you and Alana have encountered.
+So you’ve talked about some of the challenges that you and Elana have encountered.

 Are there any others that come to mind when you look back over the experience?
 Well,

 Bradley Shavit Artson: I guess what I would want to put out there is.
 You know, there’s a lot of talk about what to do with special needs kids and some talk about special needs teenagers and not a lot about special needs adults and parenting doesn’t end with when they become adults.

 What ends is that There’s a program up until they finish high school.
 And then suddenly they’re kind of put out in the world with, you know, having a good life and goodbye, and I believe we need to pay much more attention.
 I think the resources are grossly inadequate, and we don’t really try to focus on some of the key issues.